kellynkts/Udacity_Data_Analyst_Nanodegree/P7-Design_an_A-B_Test/README.md

 > #### State whether you used the Bonferroni correction, and explain why or why not.
 If there are any discrepancies between the effect size hypothesis tests and the sign tests, describe the discrepancy and why you think it arose.

 I did not use Bonferroni correction because I wanted **Gross conversion** to significantly decrease whilst **Net conversion** to not significantly change (or increase).
 As mentioned earlier, since test statistics are **not** positively correlated, using the Bonferroni correction would be too conservative.

+Bonferroni correction would be used if it is expected that not all of the evaluation metrics would behave in the ways we expected.
+So, one false positive can affect our decision.
+In this case, the risk of type I error (i.e. when null hypothesis is true, but is rejected) would be very high and the Bonferroni correction can be used to reduce this risk by reducing alpha.

+However, in this experiment, it is expected that all of the evaluation metrics would behave in the ways we expected.
+So, one false negative can affect our decision.
+Hence, the risk of type II error (i.e. when null hypothesis is false, but failed to be rejected) would be very high but we do not want to reduce the alpha.
+So, we do not want to use the Bonferroni correction.

 Noted that for both effect size tests and sign tests, the **Gross conversion** in the experiment group is significantly lesser than the control group, whilst **Net conversion** in both control and experiment groups are not significantly different.

 ### Recommendation